hashgraph/hedera-services/platform-sdk/docs/base/base.md

 The modules that belong to Platform Base must fulfill the following requirements:

 - They must provide an easy to understand API
-- They must provide documentation for all public interfaces, classes, methods...
+- They must provide documentation for all public interfaces, classes, methods
 - They must provide documentation for each package (`package-info.java`)
 - Each module must be a Java module
 - Today all features must be supported on the modulepath and the classpath (might be modulepath only in future).